phylo42/PEWO/example/1_fast_test_of_accuracy_procedure/README.md

 and expected Node Distance (eND)for a reference dataset of 150 16S-rRNA barcodes.

-EPA-ng, PPlacer and RAPPAS are tested using only their default parameters.
+EPA-ng, PPlacer and RAPPAS are run using only their default parameters.
-Only 3 pruning are launched, to produce results rapidly.
+Only 3 pruning are launched, to produce results rapidly in ~20 minutes.

 A better analysis would ask for >50 prunings; to generate a wide range of topologies (1 leaf pruned, large clades pruned, ...).